 Getting Started

-Now that you understand the three-layer framework, it’s time to build your first Agent Primitives.
+Now that you understand the PROSE Specification, it’s time to build your AI Native Development environment.
 This hands-on implementation will give you immediate productivity improvements while establishing the foundation for more advanced workflows.

-The setup follows a logical progression: start with instructions that guide AI behavior, add chat modes that create safe boundaries, build reusable prompts for common tasks, and create specification templates that bridge planning to implementation.
+The setup follows a logical progression: start by installing Skills that provide instant capabilities, then add local instructions for project-specific guidance, configure custom agents for safe boundaries, build reusable prompts for common tasks, and create specification templates that bridge planning to implementation.

 Instructions form the bedrock of reliable AI behavior: they’re the persistent rules that guide the Agent without cluttering your immediate context.
 Rather than repeating the same guidance in every conversation, instructions embed your team’s knowledge directly into the AI’s reasoning process.